|

-Note: While we are not "tax professionals", we
+While we are not "tax professionals", we do know some of

-do know some of the benefits of having a home-based
+the benefits of having a home-based business that we enjoy and

-business that we enjoy and would like to share them with
+would like to share them with you below.

-you know there are Tax Deductions that you are entitled to
+are Tax Deductions that you are entitled to by owning your own

-by owning your own Home-Base Business?
+Home-Base Business?

-Deductions:
+Travel Deductions:

-Did you know that you can deduct 100% of travel expenses
+Did you know that you can deduct 100% of travel expenses incurred

-deductible: Combine business and pleasure provided you
+business and pleasure provided you meet some simple IRS rules as

-days and travel days exceeding your personal days on the
+to the number of business days and travel days exceeding your

-same trip.
+personal days on the same trip.

 If

-you are a wage earner or salaried W-2 employee, your
+you are a wage earner or salaried W-2 employee, your home-based

-your W-4 withholding exemptions thus decreasing the
+withholding exemptions thus decreasing the amount of taxes

-If you
+If you already

-you are taking all deductions you qualify for.
+all deductions you qualify for.

 -